amavrits/amavrits.github.io/projects/bestseller-laptops.md

+---
+layout: single
-# 📈 Amazon Laptop Market Analysis
+title: "Amazon Laptop Market Analysis"
+permalink: /projects/bestseller-laptops/
+---

 This project automates the process of scraping, analyzing, and summarizing customer reviews of the top-selling laptops on Amazon.nl, with a focus on extracting product-specific insights using GPT-4o.